timb-machine-mirrors/pfuntner-toys/README.md

 ### Unix platforms

 I consider myself to be a Unix agnostic.
-I owe no allegiance to any single platform and consider them all pretty much equal as long as they behave similarly.
-My tools have mostly been used on true Linux systems (Ubuntu, Redhat, SUSE, etc) but all of my laptops are Windows.
-I couldn't survive without CYGWIN on Windows so I've often used the tools there.
-I've even used them a little bit with Git bash because some Windows-based development is easiest there.
-I have seen some issues using my tools (and other commands!) from Git bash but in general if I find a platform where one of my tools doesn't work well, I will try to fix it!
+Over the years, I've used Redhat, Suse, Solaris, HP/UX, AIX, Z/OS, Cygwin, Git bash, etc.  I owe no allegiance to any single platform and consider them all pretty much equal as long as they behave similarly.
+I have seen some issues using my tools (and other commands!) from Git bash on Windoze and sometimes a tool was only designed to work on specific platforms - hopefully, I'll document that stuff on in the doc page for the tool.
+In general if I find a platform where one of my tools doesn't work well, I will try to fix it!

-## Documentation for each important tool
+## The much-heralded TOOLS

 Select a tool below to learn more about it.
 I use _Bruno's Favorite_ to indicate that a tool is:
 - very useful and practical